joassanon/joassanon/README.md

 ![badge](https://joassanon.vercel.app/api/counting)
 ![badge](https://img.shields.io/badge/Made%20with%20❤️%20in%20Haiti-red?style=for-the-badge)

-I'm Joas Sanon, a fullstack web developer based in
+I'm Joas Sanon, a fullstack web developer based in Haiti...

+> Coding like poetry should be short and concise. ― Santosh Kalwar

 ---